lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The SCHC Fragment that carries the last tile MUST be an All-1 SCHC Fragment, described in {{LastFrag}}.

-If MIC is used, the bits on which the MIC is computed MUST be the SCHC Packet concatenated with the potential padding bits that are appended to the Payload of the SCHC Fragment that carries the last tile.
+The bits on which the MIC is computed MUST be the SCHC Packet concatenated with the potential padding bits that are appended to the Payload of the SCHC Fragment that carries the last tile.

 The fragment sender MUST start by processing the window numbered 0.